AMSAT-NA/PacSatFSKBoard/docs/ICD.md

 A watchdog timer on the board will power-cycle the CPU by disabling +1.2V and +3.3V if the CPU does not toggle its FEED line once a second.
-Powering off the CPU will cause all other power except REG_3.3V and +5VAL to be returned to their default, disable, so it effectively powers off the whole board.
+Powering off the CPU will cause all other power except REG_3.3V and +5VAL to be returned to their default, disabled, so it effectively powers off the whole board.

 ## RX